Angelo Mathews: Captaincy in all formats (2013–2017)

-Year 2014 was the limelight of Mathew's captaincy, where Sri Lanka won many bilateral ODI series and also the 2014 Asia Cup.
+The year 2014 was the limelight of Mathew's captaincy, where Sri Lanka won many bilateral ODI series and also the 2014 Asia Cup.
 That year, he became the most successful ODI captain with 20 wins out of 32 matches and 62.50% of winning percentage.
 For his performances in 2014, he was named as captain of the World Test XI by ICC.
 He was also named in the Cricbuzz XI of the year.

 On 11 March 2015, during the last pool A match in 2015 ICC Cricket World Cup, against Scotland, Mathews scored the fastest fifty by a Sri Lankan in World Cups, and third fastest ODI fifty by a Sri Lankan after Sanath Jayasuriya and Kusal Perera.
-His fifty came from just 20 balls, where it includes 5 sixes and 1 four.
+His fifty came from just 20 balls, which includes five sixes and one four.

-Mathews was able to bring the team to quarter finals of the World Cup 2015 under his captaincy, where they lost the quarter final against South Africa on 18 March 2015.
-This defeat was Sri Lanka's first lost in World Cups after 2003, without reaching for the semi finals.
+Mathews was able to bring the team to the quarter-finals of the World Cup 2015 under his captaincy, where they lost the quarter-final against South Africa on 18 March 2015.
+This defeat was Sri Lanka's first loss in World Cups after 2003, without reaching for the semi-finals.

 Mathews became the fourth Sri Lankan all-rounder to take 100 ODI wickets with more than 3000 ODI runs after Sanath Jayasuriya, Aravinda de Silva, and Tillakaratne Dilshan.
 He took his 100th ODI wicket by lbw of Mohammad Hafeez on 26 July 2015.

 On 8 March 2016, Mathews was appointed as the T20I captain as well, due to continuous injuries of Lasith Malinga.
 On 17 August 2016, under Mathews' captaincy, Sri Lanka whitewashed Australia, which was at the Number 1 in Test rankings.
 This was the second time that Sri Lanka managed to Whitewash a major Test side in their history.
-Before that, West Indies who were led by Brian Lara were white washed in a three test series in 2001, and apart from that only Zimbabwe and Bangladesh have been whitewashed.
+Before that, West Indies who were led by Brian Lara were whitewashed in a three-test series in 2001, and apart from that only Zimbabwe and Bangladesh have been whitewashed.

 In July 2017, Sri Lanka lost a five-match home ODI series 3–2 against Zimbabwe.
 Matthews said the defeat was "one of the lowest points in my career" and he stepped down as captain of the team in all three formats the following day.